Token-family/TokenFD/README.md

 (2) image segmentation;
 (3) visual question answering;

-This approach allows us to assess the representation quality of TokenOCR.
+This approach allows us to assess the representation quality of TokenFD.
 Please refer to our technical report for more details.

 #### text retrial